mdancho84/mdancho84.github.io/_posts/2019-03-11-ab-testing-machine-learning.md

 __Project Goal__

-In this analysis, will investigate which features are contributing enrollments and determine if there is an impact on enrollments from the new "Setting Expectations" form.
+In this analysis, we will investigate which features are contributing enrollments and determine if there is an impact on enrollments from the new "Setting Expectations" form.

 - The users that experience the form will be denoted as "Experiment = 1"
 - The control group (users that don't see the form) will be denoted as "Experiment = 0".